 I love to keep traditions alive.
 It is even better when I can incorporate them into our family meals and parties.
-Boilo is a delicious alcoholic beverage that will warm your nights and keep a coal mining tradition alive.
+Boilo is a delicious alcoholic beverage that will warm your nights and keep a coal mining tradition of Lithuanian immigrants alive.
+Keep those coffee mugs ready, I store this in my fridge by the gallon.
+Individual servings can quickly be brought to a simmer on the stove or heated up in your microwave.

 What is Boilo?

 Boilo is one of those fabulous recipes that are passed down from generations to generation.
-A closely guarded secret that your family treasures.
+A closely guarded secret that your family treasures like all the boilo-makers before them.
 It is made most often during the Christmas holidays.
 Here is a great article on the origins of Boilo.
 My take kicks up the recipe even more by adding the alcohol to the cooled punch to preserve all its potency.

 The History of Boilo

 The amazing punch was made by Coal Miners in Pennsylvania around the holidays.
-This moonshine was recently featured on a local Northeastern Pennsylvania news magazine, WNEP Home & Backyard, which you can view here.
+This coal region moonshine was recently featured on a local Northeastern Pennsylvania news magazine, WNEP Home & Backyard, which you can view here.
 This Bolio is very similar to my Apple Pie Moon Shine.
-You just have the addition of whiskey, more fruit and spices.
+You just have the addition of whiskey, honey mixture more fruit like raisins, and spices like cloves, anise, and allspice berries.

 How to Make Boilo – Step by Step

-- Step One: Cut apples, lemons, oranges.
-(Photo 1 below)
+- Step One: Cut apples, lemons, oranges, or any other citrus fruits (Photo 1 below)

 - Step Two: Add the Apple Cider into the slow cooker.
 (Photo 2 below)

-- Step Three: Pour in the Cranberry Juice.
+- Step Three: Pour in the Cranberry Juice, you can also squeeze some orange juice into the liquid mixture.
 (Photo 3 below)

-- Step Four: Place the sliced fruits and the cranberries into the slow cooker.
+- Step Four: Place the sliced fruits and the cranberries and the remaining fruit pulp into the slow cooker.
 (Photo 4 below)

 - Step Five: Add your Honey to the crock pot.
 (Photo 5 below)

-- Step Six: Place your mulling spices into the pot.
+- Step Six: Place a teaspoon or more of mulling spices into the pot.
 (Photo 6 below)

-- Step Seven: Grind fresh nutmeg into your punch.
+- Step Seven: Grind fresh nutmeg or whole cloves into your punch.
+You can add a cup raisins here.
 (Photo 7 below)

 - Step Eight: .Finish off with the cinnamon sticks on top (Photo 8 below)

-- Step Nine: Cook mixture for 4 hours and allow to cool.
-Strain mixture.
+- Step Nine: Cook mixture for 4 hours keep at a slow simmer making sure not to boil.
+Allow to cool.
+Mash the mixture through a strainer.
 (Photo 9 below)

-- Step Ten: Add the Everclear or other grain alcohol .
+- Step Ten: Add the Everclear or other grain alcohol.
+You can also use ginger ale for a lighter drink.
 (Photo 10 below)

-- Step Eleven: Pour in the Four Queens Whiskey or other whiskey of your choice.
+- Step Eleven: Pour in the Four Queens Whiskey, Krupnikas, or other whiskey of your choice.
 Stir and it is ready to serve.
+This drink will bring you right back to Lithuania, or Poland whose brave people brought this recipe with them to remind them of their home country.
 (Photo 11 below)

 What Kind of Alcohol is Used to Make Boilo?